Copying the Bible handbook (FREE Copywork handbook)Copy Work . Popular Posts

-I use this simple method with all my kids ages 4 and up.
-It doesn’t matter if they are a strong student or a slow student, I just make it work for each one.
+I use this simple method with all my children ages 4 and up.
+It doesn’t matter if they are a quick learner or a slow, steady learner, I just make it work for each one.

 A Simple Handbook to Copying the Bible with Purpose

 A few years ago, I developed a simple five step process of using the Bible to teach my kids as many subjects as I could in a quick and easy method.
 This handbook outlines that simple five step method.

 The five steps: